What Is Asset Tracking? A Complete Guide to Tracking and Monitoring Assets

 • Offline functionality for areas with limited signal

-• Integration with scheduling or inventory systems
+• Integration with scheduling, inventory, and fleet management systems

-A strong asset tracking system brings these features into one place, giving field technicians, operations leads, and warehouse managers a shared source of truth.
+A strong tracking asset system brings these features into one place, giving field technicians, operations leads, and warehouse managers a shared source of truth.

 Many customers adopt field asset management software to ensure everything is tracked from deployment to retirement.